datatrans/docs.pci-proxy.com/live_mode-test.md

 ##Create a Sandbox Account

-Test our solution by creating a Sandbox account:
+Follow these steps to creat a Sandbox account:

 1. Sign up for a free test account at http://www.pci-proxy.com/#/signup